No results for ""

 Probability to be best

-In experiment results, the variation with the highest probability to be best is the variation that had the largest positive impact on the metric you're measuring, and is considered the winning variation.
+In Bayesian experiment results, the variation with the highest probability to be best is the variation that had the largest positive impact on the metric you're measuring.
+Probability to be best displays only for metrics that use an "Average" analysis method.

 Progressive rollout